Codepath-G27/Task-Train/README.md

 User Stories (None Completed...)

-- [ ]  must be able to see a calendar that has all events and to-do items
+- [ ]  User must be able to see a calendar that has all events and to-do items
-- [ ]  must be able to create a to-do and event items and set item name, time, alarm
+- [ ]  User must be able to create a to-do and event items and set item name, time, alarm
-- [ ]  must be able to see relevant to-do items in a list
+- [ ]  User must be able to see relevant to-do items in a list
-- [ ]  must be able to edit and remove items from the calendar
+- [ ]  User must be able to edit and remove items from the calendar
-- [ ]  receives a daily notification stating what events/to-do items they have for the day
+- [ ]  User receives a daily notification stating what events/to-do items they have for the day
-- [ ]  is able to adjust alarms, reminders through a settings page
+- [ ]  User is able to adjust alarms, reminders through a settings page

 Here's an update on our Unit 10 progress: